paulrobello/par_infini_sweeper/src/par_infini_sweeper/help.md

 Use this information to determine which cells are safe to uncover.

 ## Controls

-Left click to uncover a cell.
+* Left click to uncover a cell.
 If a cell is flagged as a mine, it will not be uncovered.
-Sub grids can only be unlocked when cells neighboring the sub grid are uncovered.
+* Sub grids can only be unlocked when cells neighboring the sub grid are uncovered.
-Shift or Ctrl + Left-click to toggle flagging a covered cell as a mine.
-On an uncovered cell it will uncover all neighboring cells.
-As a safety you must have same number of flags as mines in the neighboring cells.
+* Shift or Ctrl + Left-click to toggle flagging a covered cell as a mine.
+* Shift or Ctrl + Left-click on an uncovered cell it will uncover all neighboring cells.
+  * As a safety you must have same number of flags as mines in the neighboring cells.
-Drag to pan the board.
+* Drag to pan the board.

-Keys:
+* Keys:
   * `F1` Help.
   * `N` New game.
   * `O` Move view to origin.
   * `C` Move view to board center (computed as center of exposed sub grids).
   * `P` Pause.
   * `H` Highscores.
   * `T` Change theme.
   * `Q` Quit.

 ## Scoring